fyrkov/refcards/AWS/EFS.md

 ### EFS

 Elastic File System - managed network file system that can be mounted on many EC2.\
-Works with Ec2 instances in multi-AZ.\
+Works with EC2 instances in multi-AZ.\
-Hihgly available, expensive, pay per use.\
+Highly available, expensive, pay per use.\
 Uses security group to control access.\
 Compatible with Linux AMIs only.